klpod221/lesson-plan/PHP/Part3.md

 // Good: Use built-in function
 $sum = array_sum($numbers);

 // 2.
-Sử dụng single quotes khi không cần string interpolation
+Use single quotes when string interpolation is not needed
 $name = 'John';

 // Slower